linevych/posts/posts/en/jenkins-for-django.md

 ```

-Next step, you will need to choose "Install proposed plugins" and wait until installation finished.
+Next step, you will be able to choose plugins what you wan't to install I would recommend to choose
+"Install proposed plugins" as a basic pack and then we will install manually all the other things.

 ![Installation of suggested plugins](/images/jenkins/jenkins-install-suggested-plugins.png)

-Then you need to create first user:
+Ok, plugins installed now it's time to create our first user:

 ![User creation process in jenkins](/images/jenkins/jenkins-create-user.png)

-Installation finished now we can configure our Jenkins instnace.
+That's it!
+Installation finished, now we can configure our Jenkins instnace.

 ![Jenkins is ready to use](/images/jenkins/jenkins-ready-to-use.png)